Apanatshka/blog/content/optimising-recursive-ascent-part-2.md

 ### More Code Sharing Among Similar Enough States?

-If you have two states with the same left side of the parse table for most but not all cells, you can share the code for that same part by testing for only the different part in each state, and have a new label for the shared part.
+If you have two states with the same left side of the parse table for most but not all columns, you can share the code for that same part by testing for only the different part in each state, and have a new label for the shared part.
 According to the paper, in practice there are commonly many states that share a core set of inputs/actions that can be shared.
-They suggest using a bitvector per state like this to test for an input where that state should use the shared core.
+They suggest using a bitvector per state to test for an input where that state should use the shared core.
 If the input matches the bit in that vector, you jump to the label for the shared core.
 With and without the bitvector, this is apparently very effective at reducing the generated code size with very little cost to the run time performance.

 Speaking of, let's check that for our simple push-first trick: